Prince-Joseph/learnableBytes/react_Quickguide.md

 Classes use `this.props.name`

 #### Callback `props`
-Since Callback is generally uni-directional Parent to Child.
+It is generally uni-directional Parent to Child.
 We cannot communicate backwards from Child to Parent.
 Work around to that is Callback props.
 This can be acheived by created a function in Parent and call the props from the child.
 ```JSX
 // In Parent Component